starlo776/powerlessshutdown/README.md

 Includes quick access to the boot option screen with the Troubleshoot button, shutting down, and logging off if you can't do that.

 _Note!
 You do not have to run the script as administrator!
 It will work anyway._

+Support me on Ko-fi (It's only £2!) https://ko-fi.com/PXbass2